glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 Marginal contribution to total risk:

-MCTRi = (beta of asset classi with respect to the portfolio)(total portfolio risk as measured by standard deviation)
+MCTRi = (β of asset classi with respect to the portfolio)(total portfolio risk as measured by standard deviation)

 Absolute contribution to total risk: